enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

      - low_confidence
      - weak evidence that the object is terrestrial(land) environment associated.
      -
-   * - datahub:faang
-     - datahub
-     - faang
-     - Is a `Functional Annotation of ANimal Genomes project (FAANG) <https://data.faang.org/home>`_ sample and present in that datahub
-     -
    * - datahub:metagenome
      - datahub
      - metagenome
-     - Is a metagenome and present in that datahub
+     - Is a metagenome and present in that Data Hub.
      -
    * - xref:arrayexpress
      - xref